Why Dogs Circle Before They Lay Down?

 Q: Should I be Worried if my Dog Circles Every Night?

-Not unless the behavior increases suddenly, includes distress, or prevents settling.
+Not unless the behaviour increases suddenly, includes distress, or prevents settling.

 Q: Can Anxiety Cause Excessive Circling?

 Yes.
-Stress, environmental changes, or separation anxiety can increase repetitive behaviors.
+Stress, environmental changes, or separation anxiety can increase repetitive behaviours.

 Q: Is Circling Linked to Wolves?

 Yes.
-The behavior traces back to gray wolves preparing safe resting areas in the wild.
+The behaviour traces back to gray wolves preparing safe resting areas in the wild.

 Conclusion